Thairath Online

 Share article

-Savings tools from childhood to adolescence.
+Saving tools from childhood to adolescence

-First, Bank deposits.
-These teach children the concept of "liquidity," meaning money can be withdrawn when needed, and "interest," which is the additional return earned on deposited funds.
+First, Bank deposits Introduce children to the concept of “liquidity,” meaning deposited money can be withdrawn when needed, and “interest,” the additional return earned on deposited funds.
+Since minors are not legally adults, account opening conditions vary by age group, including:

 - Kiatnakin Phatra Bank (KKP) offers the KKP SAVVY savings account (ages 12 to under 15 must open at a branch).

-This is a common question.
+This has been a common question.

 1. Stock portfolios